LisaHJung/O4B/README.md

       processors: [memory_limiter, resource, attributes, batch]
       exporters: [debug, otlp/jaeger]
 ```
-**`memory-limiter` processor prevents the Collector from using too much memory by slowing down or dropping data when needed.**
+**The `memory-limiter` processor prevents the Collector from using too much memory by slowing down or dropping data when needed.**
 ```
 processors:
   memory_limiter: